guillain/WebScraping/README.md

 *{market}* is the collected name for the considered sequence

 ### Realtime
-Provide a file with only the last collected data into
+Provide a file with all collected data

-`./reports/realtime_report.csv`
+`./reports/Global-realtime_report.csv`

 ## Python version
 Validated on the following Python versions: